pudly/schmopera-hugo/content/articles/hypothetical-operas-the-2016-presidential-election.md

 date = "2016-07-20T11:17:00-04:00"
 lastmod = "2016-07-22T08:01:00-04:00"
 publishDate = "2016-07-22T07:55:00-04:00"
 short_description = "Trump would be a buffo bass role, clearly.
 Blustering, bumbling and woofy, his lines would be meaningless patter in the style of Rossini.
-His lines would overlap those of all other characters', interrupting in that charming way, and rambling on long after anything of possible meaning had been said." slug = "hypothetical-operas-the-2016-presidential-election" title = "Hypothetical operas: The 2016 Presidential Election"
+His lines would overlap those of all other characters&#039;, interrupting in that charming way, and rambling on long after anything of possible meaning had been said." slug = "hypothetical-operas-the-2016-presidential-election" title = "Hypothetical operas: The 2016 Presidential Election"
 +++